Ask Experts Questions for FREE Help!

 If this credit card company will not work with the debt company, you either need a new debt company or just drop them altoether, they are giving you bad advice, not to pay a lender that they can't work with.

-Next yes, if they are not getting paid, the debt reduction company does not give you any protection, none at all. they are only working out payment plans at lower interest and the such.
+Next yes, if they are not getting paid, the debt reduction company does not give you any protection, none at all.
+They are only working out payment plans at lower interest and the such.

 Next yes they will soon come after your bank accounts if you don't start paying.

 And yes, any account that you are either primiary or secondary can be attached once they get a order from the court.
-We had someone on here just last week saying that "their' money was taken because the secondary on thier account had a judgememnt and they attached this money.
+We had someone on here just last week saying that "their' money was taken because the secondary on their account had a judgememnt and they attached this money.

 They did not understand that when a persons name is on the account it is considered theirs also.